 Average Shelf Life – 4 to 6 months or longer!

-Beets are a root crop that store well in cold temperatures, between 32 and 40 degrees, with high levels of humidity.
+Beets are a root crop that stores well in cold temperatures, between 32 and 40 degrees, with high levels of humidity.
 Harvest the beets in dry weather, when the roots are around 2 inches in diameter.

 Dig up the beets, cut off the tops, but make sure to leave 1 to 2 inches from the top of the root.
 The root tip needs to stay intact!